aurbroszniowski/os-platform-finder/README.md

 Wanna help?
 -----------
-I don't have access to all OS, so if you want to help, look at the table below of tested platforms.
+I don't have access to all OSes, so if you want to help, look at the table below of tested platforms.
 If you have access to one non-tested platform, just get this project, create a jar
 ```
    mvn clean package